 Personal care services are provided to children with disabilities according to the federal mandates of the Early Periodic Screening, Diagnosis and Treatment program.
-Personal Assistant needs for the eligible person through EPSDT, as applicable, shall first be accessed and utilized, in accordance with the requirement that state plan services must be exhausted before waiver services can be provided.
-Personal Assistant services through EPSDT for eligible persons under age 21 shall be provided and exhausted first before the waiver Personal Assistant service is provided.
+Personal Assistant needs for the eligible person through EPSDT, as applicable, shall be accessed and utilized, in accordance with the requirement that state plan services must be exhausted before waiver services can be provided.
+Personal Assistant services authorized through the waiver shall not duplicate state plan personal care services.
 State plan personal care services for children are coordinated through the Bureau of Special Health Care Needs (BSHCN).